mozilla/release-services/src/releng_docs/projects/pulselistener.rst

   hg.mozilla.org revision hash to trigger a code coverage upload task.

 When these listeners run successfully, they will call back to Taskcluster to create new tasks.
-As an example, see the `shipit code coverage production hook`_ and `shipit static analysis production hook`_ on the Taskcluster Hooks Manager.
+As an example, see the `code coverage production hook`_ and `static analysis production hook`_ on the Taskcluster Hooks Manager.